-Intesa Sanpaolo places a central role on projects aimed at education and the cultural and civil growth of society.
-Supporting research, innovation and sustainability is one of the core elements of our business plan, deeply rooted in the ISP's history and way of operating.
-In a world of increasingly rapid change, we face global challenges driven by transformative trends such as Life Sciences, of which nutrition and health are key components.
+Intesa Sanpaolo places a central role on projects aimed at education and the civil and cultural growth of society.
+Support for study and research, innovation, and sustainability are some of the fundamental elements of our Industrial Plan and are deeply rooted in the way our Group operates.
+In a constantly evolving world, we face global challenges driven by transformative trends, such as Life Sciences, of which Nutrition is a key component.

-In partnership with EHL, we are proud to present the Report on Food and Well-being 2025.
-This collaboration reflects our shared mission: to educate and empower young generations to promote a new, more conscious, and sustainable approach to food - one that enhances individual well-being, strengthens communities and supports the long-term health of our planet.
+In collaboration with EHL, we are pleased to present the Food and Well-being 2025 Report.
+This partnership underscores our shared commitment: to educate and empower new generations with the goal of promoting a more conscious and sustainable approach to nutrition, which enhances personal well-being, strengthens the social fabric, and protects the health of the planet.